Fettuccine Alfredo Recipe

 What To Serve With This Recipe

-When it comes to serving fettuccine alfredo, I love to serve it with a Mixed Green Salad to give a fresh contrast to the rich, savory sauce.
+When it comes to serving Fettuccine Alfredo, I love to serve it with a Mixed Green Salad to give a fresh contrast to the rich, savory sauce.
 For the non-veg side, Grilled Chicken or shrimp is a classic combo that soaks up the alfredo sauce like a dream and brightens up the entire meal.

 Sides like Garlic Bread, Caprese Salad, or Hearty Chicken Parmesan also create a well-rounded meal that lets the alfredo shine while offering a variety of textures and flavours.